HealthInformaticsUT/EstonianOMOPMappings/drugs/README.md

 Each CSV file contains the following columns:

 - **source_code:** The original code or concept from the respective code set.
 The source code being translated into a Standard Concept.
 - **source_concept_id:** A foreign key to the Source Concept (refers to OMOP CDM CONCEPT table) that is being translated into a Standard Concept.
+For drug package codes, we created custom concepts with concept IDs greater than 2 billion.
 - **source_vocabulary_id:** A foreign key to the OMOP CDM VOCABULARY table defining the vocabulary of the source code that is being translated to a Standard Concept.
 - **source_code_type:** The type of the source code (e.g., atc, drug_packages, drug_admin_route, vaccines).
 - **source_code_description:** A brief description of the source code.